 - Distributing the trust assets to the beneficiaries as stated in the trust agreement.

 As stated above, we routinely provide these services to our clients.
 There is no need, and it is usually very dangerous to handle this on your own.
 If you act improper, even inadvertently, you as the successor trustee could be held personally liable for mismanagement of the trust assets.
 Therefore, it is important to speak with an experienced estate planning attorney that can provide the necessary trust administration services to guide you through the process as serving as successor trustee.

 Call Trust and Estate Administration Attorney Daniel Perry!

 Many people do not think that hiring an attorney to settle a trust or estate is necessary, and that the process is just not that difficult.
-Unfortunately, handling your own trust and estate settlement is like trying to before your own root canal.
+Unfortunately, handling your own trust and estate settlement is like trying to handle your own root canal.
 It is possible I suppose.
 However, the damage that you may cause tyring to do it yourself will far outweigh what you would pay a competent professional to provide the service for you.

 In your first meeting, our attorneys will get all the information regarding the estate settlement and provide you with a crystal clear quote of the legal fees involved in the process to complete the trust and estate settlement.
 With Fidelis Law' 100% Unconditional Money Back Guarantee, You Can't Go Wrong!

 Call Our Brentwood, Tennessee Office Today at 615-490-0477 to get started!